mthl/guix-artwork/website/drafts/guile-3.md

 that the packages named `guile` and `guile-ssh` (say) transparently move from Guile 2.2 to 3.0, _in lockstep_.

-Put differently, most the upgrade work upon a programming language version bump deals with conventions, and in particular package names.
+Put differently, most of the upgrade work upon a programming language version bump deals with conventions, and in particular package names.
 Currently, `guile` corresponds to the 2.2 stable series and all the `guile-*` packages are built against it.
 In the meantime, the package